 - 94% believe in the eternal security of a believer; 5% believe a person can lose their salvation

 While there have been famous Calvinist evangelists in Christian history, Graham’s beliefs drove him to preach the gospel to the lost.
-Graham made a concerted effort to preach the gospel in a way that was simple and that a lot of people could understand.
+Graham made a concerted effort to preach the gospel in a simple way that a lot of people could understand.

-Many people who are theologically Arminian don’t even know that they are Arminian.
+Many people don’t even know they are Arminian.
 The same is not the case for Reformed or Calvinist Christians, who tend to be both familiar with and proud of their theological tradition.
+(Also see What Denominations Believe in the 10 Commandments?)

-In Olson’s view, Arminianism is important because, unlike Calvinism or Reformed theology, it does not run the risk of making God the author of evil.
+In Olson’s view, Arminianism is important because, unlike Calvinism or Reformed theology, it does not risk making God the author of evil.
 Olson believes that God’s character is at stake in the Arminianism-Calvinism debate.

 He also thinks that Arminianism is necessary to preserve human moral responsibility.
 The argument goes that God cannot condemn someone to hell who never had a chance to believe the gospel in the first place.